Frequently Asked Questions

 - Are there any prerequisites required to enter the AIRC programStudents should have good math and reading skills along with mechanical abilities.
 Math skills should be at a basic Algebra level.
 AIRC10 will teach those skills and individual help is also available to bring math skills up to the required level.
 Reading skills needed are for textbook and assignment reading and comprehension including reading of instructions required for homework and lab assignments.
 Mechanical skills can be developed and good reasoning skills are also needed.
 The refrigeration technician will need mechanical, reasoning, math and reading skills to succeed.

 - Do I need a high school diploma or GED to start the program?Students entering the Air Conditioning and Refrigeration Program do not need a high school diploma or GED.
 This is a vocational program that leads to employment in the air conditioning and refrigeration industry.
 However, occupational research shows that the more education a technician has, the higher their earnings potential.
 There are specific skill levels for reading and math that are required for entry level employment in additional to the ability to communicate clearly with customers and work associates.
 Mt.
 SAC has supplemental education programs to help obtain these required skills.
-Individual help is available through the Learning Assistance Center (LAC) and Adult Basic Education (ABE).
+Individual help is available through the Academic Support and Achievement Center (LAC) and Adult Basic Education (ABE).
 Consult the Instructor if additional skills or help is needed.

 - What is the job outlook for the Air Conditioning, Refrigeration and Building Automation